 Mission and History

 The Loyola Community Literacy Center opened in 1992 in Stebler Hall on the Lake Shore Campus of Loyola University Chicago and has operated continuously during both Fall and Spring semesters since that time.
-It is currently located in Dumbach Hall on the Lake Shore Campus, Lower Level, Rm 06.
+It is currently located in Loyola Hall on the Lake Shore Campus, 1110 W Loyola Avenue, 2nd floor.

 Our goal is to provide individual assistance to all adults, both native-born and foreign-born, who wish to improve their reading, writing, and speaking skills in English.
 The LCLC serves a highly diverse community of native-born and foreign-born adult learners.
 One of our learners said that because of the Center, she felt welcome and included in the community.
 The LCLC is one of Loyola University's Service Learning projects.
-Most of our tutors are Loyola students, some of whom elect to earn course credit for tutoring in the Center as part of an internship.
-Some volunteers from the Rogers Park neighborhood also tutor at the Center.
+Our tutors are Loyola students or alumni, some of whom elect to earn course credit for tutoring in the Center as part of an internship.
 All tutors receive an orientation to the LCLC and to tutoring adults; all tutoring is supervised by an on-site manager and experienced assistants.